er537/whisper_interpretability/docs/index.md

 # Macroscopic Properties of the Decoder

 ## The decoder is a weak LM
-Whisper is trained soley on supervised speech-to-text data; the decoder is NOT pretrained on text.
-Despite this, we find that it learns weak langauge modelling behaviour.
+Whisper is trained exclusively on supervised speech-to-text data; the decoder is **not** pre-trained on text.
+In spite of this, the model still acquires rudimentary language modeling capabilities.
+While this outcome isn't unexpected, the subsequent experiments that validate this phenomenon are quite interesting in themselves.

 *For context: Whisper is an encoder-decoder transformer model.
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and the ouput from the decoder is a transcript, predicted autoregressively.*